Cannabis in Ohio: "Smoke a joint, lose your license" repealed (2016)

 Senate Bill 204 was signed into law by Governor Kasich on June 13, 2016.
 It repealed a requirement in state law that possession of cannabis or any other illegal drug be punished with a mandatory six month driver's license suspension (instead, the bill made the suspensions optional).
 The policy was originally enacted in the early 1990s in response to the passage of the Solomon–Lautenberg amendment at the federal level.
 Senate Bill 204 was sponsored by Republican State Senator Bill Seitz, passing with only two opposing votes in the House and unanimously in the Senate.

-Petition for legalized recreational cannabis (2022)
+Issue 2: Recreational use legalized (2023)

-In January 2022, organizers of a petition to legalize recreational cannabis submitted over 130,000 valid signatures to force the state legislature to consider the issue.
-After the legislature failed to pass the proposal, the petitioners were required to collect an additional 130,000+ valid signature in order to place the proposal on the November ballot.
+In July 2021, a group seeking to legalize cannabis for recreational use, known as the Coalition to Regulate Marijuana Like Alcohol, submitted 1,000 signatures to the Ohio Attorney General, seeking to qualify an initiated statute for the 2022 ballot.
+After receiving approval to proceed in August, the campaign submitted 206,943 signatures for approval in December 2021 and an additional 29,918 signatures in January 2022.
+In January 2022, the state certified that 136,729 valid signatures had been submitted (of a required 132,887) to force the state legislature to consider the measure.
+After the legislature failed to pass the proposal, the petitioners were required to collect an additional 124,000 valid signatures in order to place the proposal on the November ballot.
 However, in May 2022, the campaign announced that it had reached a settlement with the state to abandon the effort for 2022 (due to a technicality that could prevent it from appearing on the ballot) while also allowing all of the signatures that had already been submitted to go towards putting the proposal on the 2023 ballot.
+On August 16, 2023, after the campaign submitted an additional 127,772 valid signatures, the Ohio Secretary of State announced that the measure would appear on the 2023 ballot.

+The initiative appeared as Issue 2 on the November 7, 2023 ballot, and was approved by voters by a 57–43 margin.
+It makes the following changes to Ohio law: